Getting to know your home

 The story for both usually goes like this; “I have driven through or around Kansas and there just doesn’t seem to be much to see.
 A few hills, lots of farms, and flat land.
 I think that’s about it.”

 Interstate 70 runs directly through Kansas from East to West, or West to East for that matter.
 Many, many folks (if not the vast majority of non-Kansans) form their opinion of the state while driving this well-traveled interstate.
 This would be similar to judging a book by fanning the pages.
-My opinion of the book would be just a bunch of words on a page, what’s the big deal.
+My opinion of the book would be just a bunch of words on a page, what’s the big deal?
 It has been said and now has almost become another motto that; Kansas doesn’t take your breath away, it lets you breathe.
 There is poetic justice to that statement.
 Justice that doesn’t come from driving down a highway or a single stop at a rest area.
-For this reason, I would suspect the beauty of Kansas will remain hidden to many who may think they know the nature of Kansas but will never understand or experience it in person.
+For this reason, I would suspect the beauty of Kansas will remain hidden from many who may think they know the nature of Kansas but will never understand or experience it in person.

 Tallgrass Prairie National Preserve – Tallgrass Prairie National Preserve is a United States National Preserve located in the Flint Hills region of Kansas, north of Strong City.
 The preserve protects a nationally significant example of the once vast tallgrass prairie ecosystem.